RobBoeckermann/Meetify/docs/api_docs/user.md

 - Logs user out of Meetify
 - Ends user session

-#### `PATCH user/update-profile`
+#### `user/{id}/profile`
+`GET`
+- Retrieves user profile data for the requested id
+- Does not require authentication

+`POST`
-- Updates the profile information for the Meetify user that is currently logged in
+- Updates user profile data for the requested id
+- Requires the requested user to be logged in
 - Sample `POST` body:
 ```
 {